-The person you interview could be one of the parties in an estate settlement (a child, spouse, or other relative for instance), an attorney who represented a party in the case, or an estate administrator or personal representative.
-A "significant" estate settlement is one that took a substantial amount of time.
-You will ask the subject to describe their experience with this estate settlement.
-This may or may not have been a positive or negative experience.
-You will find out in the interview why the subject perceived the experience to be positive or negative and what, if anything, could have been done to better prepare for this process to make it go more smoothly.
+The person you interview could be one of the parties in a negotiation, an attorney who represented a party in the case, or a neutral involved, such as a mediator.
+A "significant" negotiation is one that took a substantial amount of time.
+You will ask the subject to describe their most recent significant negotiation.
+This may or may not have resulted in an agreement.